tedunderwood/riseandfall/readme.md

 The code, metadata, and visualizations are divided into two directories that match the two experiments in the paper: **locexperiment** for the experiment based on Library of Congress genre and subject headings; **kirkusexperiment** for the experiment based on a topic model of book reviews from *Kirkus Reviews.*

-The repository also makes available the texts of 19,000 short reviews scraped from *Kirkus Reviews*, paired with the volume IDs in HathiTrust for which they are reviews.
+The repository also makes available (in **kirkusreviewswordshuffled.tsv**) the texts of 19,000 short reviews of fiction scraped from *Kirkus Reviews*, paired with the volume IDs in HathiTrust for which they are reviews.
 Note that we have scrambled the word order of these reviews to avoid violating copyright.